MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Pareto chart displaying reject reasons in Vorne XL.

-Operational Benefits of Production Monitoring
+Operational Benefits of Real-Time Production Monitoring

 At the operational level, the goal of production monitoring systems is to significantly improve operators' ability to react to emerging issues on the production line.
 This is typically achieved through production monitoring display systems.